JamesRamm/plume/README.rst

 Design
 ----------

-Feather intends to be a light and transparent library.
+Plume intends to be a light and transparent library.
 It should compliment and enhance Falcon & MongoDB usage but not get in the way of custom development.
 To this end I have a small number of rules: